espocrm/documentation/development/api.md

 EspoCRM is a single page application so a frontend uses REST API to connect with a backend.
 All operations you perform using UI, you can implement via API calls using your programing language.
-You can learn how API works if you trace what's going in the network tab in your browser console.
+You can learn how API works if you trace what's going in the network tab in your browser console > network tab.

 Most of API functions return JSON.
 POST, PUT calls usually need some JSON data in payload.